 - i.
-Summary of Project boundary and technologies/measures employed in section A.1. - ii.
-The name of the project activity viz.
-M/s Greenko Solar Power (Dharmavaram) Limited is different from the one identified on the map provided i.e. M/s Rain coke Limited. - iii.
-Detailed physical address of M/s Sunborne Energy Andhra Private Limited to be provided under section A.2 - iv.
-List of facilities, systems and equipment to be elaborated upon under section A.3 e.g. number of modules involved etc. - v.
-Details and Arrangement of Metering/ monitoring equipment including arrangement of feeders for evacuation of electricity to the substation in section A.3. - vi.
-Description as to how the electricity is generated and exported to grid along with details of voltage levels at switchyard and grid station in section A.3
+Summary of Project boundary, technologies/measures employed in section A.1. - ii.
+Map clearly identifying the project activities under section A.2. - iii.
+List of facilities, systems and equipment to be elaborated upon under section A.3 e.g. number of modules involved etc. - iv.
+Details and Arrangement of Metering/ monitoring equipment for evacuation of electricity to the substation in section A.3. - v.
+Description as to how the electricity is generated and exported to grid along with details of voltage levels at switchyard and grid station in section A.3.